Orvil Dryfoos

 Orvil Eugene Dryfoos (November 8, 1912 – May 25, 1963) was the publisher of The New York Times from 1961 to his death.
-He entered The Times family via his marriage to Marian Sulzberger, daughter of then-publisher Arthur Hays Sulzberger.
+He entered the Times family via his marriage to Marian Sulzberger, daughter of then-publisher Arthur Hays Sulzberger.

 Early life

-Dryfoos was born to Jack A. Dryfoos, a wealthy hosiery manufacturer who was also the treasurer of a paper novelty manufacturing company.
-He attended the Horace Mann School in New York City and Dartmouth College.
-He majored in sociology and graduated with a Bachelor of Arts degree in 1934.
+Dryfoos was born to Jack A. Dryfoos and the former Florence Levi.
+The elder Dryfoos was a wealthy hosiery manufacturer who was also the treasurer of a paper novelty manufacturing company.
+Orvil Dryfoos attended the Horace Mann School in New York City and Dartmouth College.
+He majored in sociology and graduated with a bachelor's degree in 1934.

 Upon graduation he began work as a runner on Wall Street at the firm Asiel & Co.
 In 1937 he moved to the firm Sydney Lewinson & Co. as a partner and purchased a seat on the New York Stock Exchange.
 Dryfoos belonged to Congregation Emanu-El of New York.
 Dryfoos was prevented from serving in World War II due to a diagnosis of rheumatic heart disease.
 He worked instead for the New York Red Cross Chapter's blood donor committee through the war.

 The New York Times

 On July 8, 1941, he married Marian Sulzberger, daughter of New York Times publisher Arthur Hays Sulzberger.
-His father-in-law had also married into the Ochs family that owned the paper.
-He was the husband of Adolph Ochs' only child, ...
+His father-in-law had also married into the Ochs family who owned the paper.
+He was the husband of Adolph Ochs's only child, Iphigene Ochs.
 "I was sensible enough to marry the boss's daughter," Sulzberger told Dryfoos, "and you were too."

 In 1942, Dryfoos left Wall Street to be groomed to lead The New York Times and he became a reporter on the local staff.
 Though he worked numerous assignments, he never earned a byline during his year on the writing staff.
 The next year he became assistant to the publisher.
 He had three children: Jacqueline Hays, (born May 8, 1943), Robert Ochs (November 4, 1944) and Susan Warms (November 5, 1946).

 Dryfoos became a trustee of his alma mater Dartmouth, a lay trustee of Fordham University, and trustee and executive committee member of the Rockefeller Foundation, a director of the New York Convention and Visitors Bureau, a director of the Fifth Avenue Association, a director of the 1964 New York World's Fair, and president of the company charity, The New York Times Foundation.
 He was awarded an honorary Master of Arts in 1957 from Dartmouth and an honorary Doctor of Laws in 1962 from Oberlin College.

 In 1954 Dryfoos became a vice-president and director of the company.
 In 1957 he became Times president and after Sulzberger suffered a stroke in 1958, Dryfoos became responsible for most of the paper's day-to-day operations.
 He officially became publisher on April 25, 1961, when Sulzberger stepped down.